shiramwangi/FRS/README.md

 AI check !<10% I got 16% (FAIL)
 DOCUMENTATION DONE.

-System: Zipped the wrong files, need to switch to the right one
+System: Zipped the wrong files, need to switch to the right one.